We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 The chance of complications depends on the exact type of operation you are having and other factors such as your general health.
 We will talk to you about the possible risks and complications of having this procedure and how they apply to you.

 If you have any questions or concerns about your recovery, we're ready to help.

 We are committed to delivering excellent individual care and customer service across our network of hospitals, clinics and specialist care centres around the UK.
 Our dedicated and highly trained team aim to achieve consistently excellent results.
 For us it's more than just treating patients, it's about looking after people.

 The treatment described on this page may be adapted to meet your individual needs, so it's important to follow your healthcare professional's advice and raise any questions that you may have with them.

-Do you suffer with hip and knee pain?
-If so, join our information evening on Tuesday 16 October where two leading consul…
+Do you suffer with shoulder pain?
+If so, join our information evening on Tuesday 17 September with expert orthopaedic co…